 For larger quantities of household belongings, a 20' sea container is likely sufficient, though 40' containers are also available.
 If you have enough belongings for a 20' or 40' container it is best to discuss your needs with an international moving company in Japan.

 It is important to note that some items simply can't be shipped out of Japan, regardless of destination.
-Common sense applies here but to clarify, according to Japan Customs a general list is items which can not be shipped out of Japan are:
+Common sense applies here but to clarify, according to Japan Customs a general list is items which can not be shipped out of Japan includes:

 If you are packing a whole household of personal belongings and furniture when you are leaving Japan and wish to use full moving services, here is one recommended company that John shares: (John and I receive no commission or other kickback)